muesli/gitflux/README.md

 # gitflux

-Track your GitHub projects in InfluxDB and lets you create beautiful graphs with Grafana
+Track your GitHub projects in InfluxDB and create beautiful graphs with Grafana

 ## Features

-gitflux lets you track:
+Lets you track these things:

 - Yourself
   - [x] Follower counts